Super Micro Computer (NASDAQ:SMCI) Updates Q1 2023 Earnings Guidance

-Several institutional investors and hedge funds have recently made changes to their positions in the stock.
-Vanguard Group Inc. lifted its position in shares of Super Micro Computer by 1.5% in the first quarter.
-Vanguard Group Inc. now owns 4,414,947 shares of the company’s stock valued at $168,077,000 after acquiring an additional 66,035 shares in the last quarter.
-BlackRock Inc. lifted its position in shares of Super Micro Computer by 8.7% in the first quarter.
-BlackRock Inc. now owns 3,445,273 shares of the company’s stock valued at $131,163,000 after acquiring an additional 275,725 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its position in shares of Super Micro Computer by 11.8% in the first quarter.
-Dimensional Fund Advisors LP now owns 1,629,386 shares of the company’s stock valued at $62,035,000 after acquiring an additional 171,335 shares in the last quarter.
-State Street Corp lifted its position in Super Micro Computer by 0.7% during the second quarter.
-State Street Corp now owns 884,008 shares of the company’s stock worth $35,670,000 after buying an additional 6,241 shares during the period.
-Finally, Millennium Management LLC lifted its position in Super Micro Computer by 379.5% during the second quarter.
-Millennium Management LLC now owns 609,315 shares of the company’s stock worth $24,586,000 after buying an additional 482,230 shares during the period.
-69.00% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in SMCI.
+Captrust Financial Advisors lifted its holdings in Super Micro Computer by 31.5% in the 2nd quarter.
+Captrust Financial Advisors now owns 1,415 shares of the company’s stock valued at $57,000 after purchasing an additional 339 shares in the last quarter.
+Great West Life Assurance Co.
+Can boosted its holdings in Super Micro Computer by 21.1% in the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 2,829 shares of the company’s stock worth $114,000 after acquiring an additional 493 shares during the period.
+Fairfield Bush & CO. purchased a new position in Super Micro Computer in the 1st quarter worth approximately $126,000.
+Zurcher Kantonalbank Zurich Cantonalbank boosted its holdings in Super Micro Computer by 22.7% in the 2nd quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 5,910 shares of the company’s stock worth $238,000 after acquiring an additional 1,095 shares during the period.
+Finally, Price T Rowe Associates Inc. MD boosted its holdings in Super Micro Computer by 6.3% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 6,346 shares of the company’s stock worth $256,000 after acquiring an additional 375 shares during the period.
+73.61% of the stock is currently owned by hedge funds and other institutional investors.

 Super Micro Computer Company Profile